BGMwebdev/first-project/README.md

 ![Wireframe events page smartphone](assets/wireframes/wireframe4%20mobile.png)

 ### Design choices
 - I picked purple as the primary color of the website.
 Purple is associaded with wisdom, spirituality, truth, inspiration, imagination and also royalty.
+Purple is also a color Marleen likes a lot.
 I picked a contrasting color that would fit well and have a soft warm sense to it.
 For details I picked a light pink, which is often associated with femininity, self knowledge and creativity.
 As you will be able to read in the testing section, the contrast has been tested.
 ![Image to support color choice](assets/images/color-chart.png)

 The chart was found on [Pinterest](https://nl.pinterest.com/pin/213709944790337176/)